What You May Have Missed: Indie Comics

 (Translators: Anna Schnell, Emuh Ruh, Jocelyn Allen, Jun Kitamura, Andy Jenkins, & MISSISSIPPI.
 Letterer: Tim Sun.
 Design, Editing & Layout: Emuh Ruh.
 Published by Glacier Bay Books)

 MISSISSIPPI’s Invisible Parade is a delightfully bizarre assortment of manga, where the strange is familiar and the familiar becomes strange.
 Using a variety of different art styles to depict a vast array of stories that combine speculative fiction with slice-of-life with ease, this is a collection not to be missed by comics fans.
 Also, I have this manga to thank for introducing me to one of my new favourite songs, which is frankly a delightful bonus in my books.
+It is also available digitally through Azuki’s website and app.

 NOTE: According to the publisher this comic is reaching the final copies for its print run, and there are no plans for a second printing, so if you want to read this book I would suggest picking it up sooner rather than later